idealitee/idealitee.github.io/README.md

 # idealitee.github.io

-This is a static repository, for hosting few ressources for idealitee.com
+This is a static repository, hosting few ressources for idealitee.com